Modified Adjusted Gross Income (MAGI) & Its Effect on Tax Credits

 - Plus any adoption assistance excluded from income

 - Plus any deduction for domestic production activities

 - Plus any deduction for interest paid on student loans

 - Plus any deduction for tuition and fees

 Your MAGI is used to determine whether you can—and how much you can—contribute to a Roth IRA.
-If your MAGI is over a certain threshold, the amount you can contribute to a Roth IRA is reduced or phased out.
 The threshold amounts vary by year and by filing status.

 Roth IRA reductions begin at MAGIs of $124,000 for the 2020 tax year for single filers, and they're eliminated entirely for those with MAGIs of $139,000 or more.
 They're $196,000 and $206,000 for married taxpayers who file joint returns.

 NOTE: Tax laws change periodically and the above information might not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.

 IRS.
 "Topic No. 607 Adoption Credit and Adoption Assistance Programs."
 Accessed Nov.
 17, 2020.

 Tax Policy Center.
 "What Is the Adoption Tax Credit?"
 Accessed Nov.
 17, 2020.